 As you can imagine, this account is much abbreviated.
 The stress was considerable at times.
 The dogs were clearly unhappy with the human stress and the changing locations.
 We worried about the progression, or lack thereof, of the visa application.
 We worried about the expense of staying in the very expensive US.
 We worried about the timing of everything.

 But at last, we are here!
 It is lovely to be here.
 València is beautiful and interesting and the people are so kind.
-We immediately became friends with the warm-hearted Edgar.
+We immediately became friends with the warm-hearted Edgar and his husband Fernando.
 He is our chosen veterinarian and immediately decided we needed more friends in València who do not speak English as he does.
-Our new friends Rosa and Fernando (the Elder) invited us to Halloween and Thanksgiving!
+Our new friends Rosa and her husband Fernando invited us to Halloween and Thanksgiving!
 Corinne hosted a big Thanksgiving bash!
 We connected with other adventurers like Martha Miller.
 We look forward to more new friends and experiences.
 The adventures have already begun!